Photography by C4ADS

 C4ADS contributes to World Bank study

-The global fight against privacy in Somalia has centered on prosecuting pirates and mobilizing naval forces.
+The global fight against piracy in Somalia has centered on prosecuting pirates and mobilizing naval forces.
 But, according to a new World Bank study, to get to the root cause of the problem the international community must focus on helping the nation build a functional political system.

 "Piracy is a symptom of the breakdown of Somalia's political system," says Quy-Toan Do, a senior economist in the Bank's research department and lead author of the report.
 "Go after the system, not just the pirates."